Lower bound theorems for general polytopes: Introduction

 In fact, the function $\phi$ was called $\phi_1$ in \cite{G}; for simplicity we will {(except in the final section)} continue to drop the subscript $_1$.
 Gr\"unbaum actually defined a function

-for each $m\le d$, and conjectured that this is equal to the minimum of {\red $\{f_m(P):$ $P$ is a $d$-polytope with $v$ vertices$\},$ if $v\le2d$.
-Here $f_m(P)$ denotes as usual the number of $m$-dimensional faces of $P$.} We will say more about higher dimensional faces in the last section.
+for each $m\le d$, and conjectured that this is the minimum possible value of $f_m(P)$ over all $d$-polytopes $P$ with $v$ vertices, provided $v\le2d$.
+Here $f_m(P)$ denotes as usual the number of $m$-dimensional faces of $P$.
+We will say more about higher dimensional faces in \S6.